Johl Powell

-Johl Cameron Powell (born 6 June 2001) is an English footballer who plays as a midfielder for Southern League Premier Division South club Walton & Hersham.
+Johl Cameron Powell (born 6 June 2001) is an English footballer who plays as a midfielder for side Yeovil Town.

 Career

 Powell started his career at Millwall before joining Charlton Athletic.
 He made his debut Charlton on 10 November 2020 in a 3–1 EFL Trophy victory over Leyton Orient.
 On 22 February 2022, Powell joined Maidstone United on an initial month's loan.
 On 23 May 2022, it was announced that Powell was leaving Charlton Athletic at the end of his contract.

 Following his release from Charlton Athletic Powell joined Dulwich Hamlet on 21 November 2022, making his debut off the bench in a 4–3 win against Cray Wanderers in the London Senior Cup on 30 November 2022 and scoring his first goal for the club in a 2–0 win against Weymouth in the National League South on 20 December 2022.

 On the 24 May 2023, Powell signed for Tonbridge Angels.
 He departed the club in search of first-team football on 1 September.

 On 5 September 2023, Powell signed for Dover Athletic.
 He departed the club in January 2024 having had his contract terminated by mutual consent.

 Later that month, he signed with Southern League Premier Division South side Walton & Hersham, where he made 19 appearances and scored 5 goals in his debut season.
 His performances earned him a contract extension for the 2024–25 campaign.
 On 26 March 2025, Powell signed a new one-year deal running until June 2026.

+On 8 June 2026, Powell agreed to join National League club Yeovil Town on a two-year deal.